-Engineering models for human performance permit some aspects of user interface designs to be evaluated analytically for usability, without consuming resources for empirical user testing, by making usability predictions based on an analysis of the user's task in conjunction with principles and parameters of human performance (Card, Moran, & Newell, 1983; John & Kieras, 1994).
-This paper, an expansion of Kieras, Wood, and Meyer (1995), reports results on a new class of engineering models for a multi-modal high-performance HCI task, namely the telephone operator tasks studied by Gray, John, and Atwood (1993) in Project Ernestine.
-By "high performance" we mean that the task is time-stressed; the total execution time must be minimized, and the user of the workstation (the telephone operator) is well-practiced.
-By "multimodal" we mean that the task engages multiple perceptual-motor modalities: both visual and auditory perception, and both vocal and manual motor systems.
-Such tasks are scientifically interesting because the multiple modalities involve the overall human cognitive and performance system, and also because they are active system tasks (John & Kieras, 1994) in that the user must respond to events produced by the external environment, unlike passive system text editing, which is basically paced by the user.
-As pointed out by John and Kieras (1994), engineering models for active system tasks are currently under-developed.
-Finally, predicting performance in such tasks can be economically important; a detailed information-processing analysis of telephone operator tasks, the Gray, John, and Atwood (1993) CPM-GOMS models, were of considerable economic value in this domain where a second's reduction in average task completion time represents considerable financial savings.
+tions based on an analysis of the user's task in conjunction with principles and parameters of human performance [Card et al. 1983; John and Kieras 1996al.
+This article, an expansion of Kieras et al. [1995], reports results on a new class of engineering models for a multimodal high-performance HCI task, namely the telephone operator tasks studied by Gray et al. [1993] in Project Ernestine.
+By "high performance" we mean that the task is timestressed; the total execution time must be minimized, and the user of the workstation (the telephone operator) is well-practiced.
+By "multimodal" we mean that the task engages multiple perceptual-motor modalities: both visual and auditory perception and both vocal and manual motor systems.
+Such tasks are scientifically interesting because the multiple modalities involve the overall human cognitive and performance system, and because they are active system tasks [John and Kieras 1996a; 1996b] in that the user must respond to events produced by the external environment, unlike passive system text editing, which is basically paced by the user.
+As pointed out by John and Kieras [1996a; 1996b], engineering models for active system tasks are currently underdeveloped.
+Finally, predicting performance in such tasks can be economically important; a detailed informationprocessing analysis of telephone operator tasks, the Gray et al. [1993] CPM-GOMS models, were of considerable economic value in this domain where a second's reduction in average task completion time represents significant financial savings.